 Yesterday we presented our APP rooomART for digital art with Augmented Reality (AR) at the THEX Gründertag 2018.
 The goal was to create interactive art between reality and virtual world - and we succeeded.
 The idea for the fusion of art and AR came from the artist Martin Höfer, a representative of modern concept and media art.
 It was realized by our in-house 3D artist Hendrik Lober.
-You can download the app for iOS and Android for free.
+You can download the app for Android for free.

 At the moment rooomART offers the possibility to view the virtual sculpture "Blechtau" at the Thüringer Zentrum für Existenzgründungen und Unternehmen (ThEx) in Erfurt.
 Simply point your smartphone at a certain symbol (a so-called marker) located on a stele in the entrance area.
 Your display immediately turns into a window into another dimension and you can marvel at an impressive sculpture that suddenly "drips" from the ceiling.
 You can walk around it like around a real sculpture and take a close look at all the details - even though this extraordinary work of art doesn't really exist.

 An ART app for only one virtual sculpture?